 A month later in July 1942, her regiment of The 25th Rifles was totally disbanded and its banners were ceremoniously sunk into the Black Sea and its remaining personnel were reassigned to other units.

-Just to clear up a slight anomaly, Lyudmila Pavlichenko had indeed always used the Mosin Nagant bolt action rifle during her front line service but in pictures taken, many whilst she as an instructor, she is often shown posing with an SVT40 sniper rifle, seen below.
+Just to clear up a slight anomaly, Lyudmila Pavlichenko had indeed always used the Mosin Nagant bolt action rifle during her front line service but in pictures taken, many whilst she was an instructor, she is often shown posing with an SVT40 sniper rifle, seen below.

-Maybe the Russian high command was publicising the weapon along with Pavlichenko of course.
+Maybe the Russian high command was publicising the weapon, along with Pavlichenko of course.
 The SVT40 was a good sniper weapon, it was self loading (semi-automatic) and used a box magazine.

 She then finally finished her education at Kiev University and began a career as a historian.
 From 1945 to 1953, she was a research assistant of the Chief HQ of the Soviet Navy.
-She later was active in the Soviet Committee of the Veterans of War.
+She was later active in the Soviet Committee of The Veterans of War.

 Pavlichenko also visited Canada and the U.S.A for both publicity and a public relations stunt for the Russians.
-She was the first ever Soviet citizen to be received by American President Franklin Roosevelt who welcomed her at the White House in Washington D.C.
+She was the first ever Soviet citizen to be received by American President Franklin Roosevelt, who welcomed her at the White House in Washington D.C.

-In Madison Square Garden, New York she was presented with an engraved Colt 1911 pistol by Union leaders from Colt's factory in Hartford Connecticut.
+In Madison Square Garden, New York, she was presented with an engraved Colt 1911 pistol by Union leaders from Colt's factory in Hartford Connecticut.

 When Pavlichenko visited Canada she was presented with an engraved Winchester Model 70 rifle fitted with Weaver telescopic sights, this rifle is on display at the Central Museum of Armed Forces in Moscow.

-She visited a total of forty-three Canadian cities along with a fellow sniper Vladimir Pchelintsev and presented many speeches, she was greeted by thousands of applauding fans at every place she visited.
+She visited a total of 43 Canadian cities along with a fellow sniper Vladimir Pchelintsev and presented many speeches, she was greeted by thousands of applauding fans at every place she visited.